-If your windows don’t contain architraves, then the roller blinds can usually be fit to the wall above the window frame.
-No matter which method you use, always make sure to double check your measurements for accuracy.
+If your windows don’t contain architraves, then the roller blinds can usually be fitted to the wall above the window frame.
+No matter which method you use, always make sure to double-check your measurements for accuracy.

 Types of Roller Blinds

 Roller blinds come in various forms to suit any room in the house.
 Blackout roller blinds are a popular choice for bedrooms or home cinemas.
 These fabrics work well to block out light and reduce heat.
 Thermal roller blinds on the other hand typically have heavier material than traditional blackout blinds and are softer to touch.
 These fabrics are perfect for rooms that require maximum privacy, like the bathroom or bedroom.
 The thermal lining helps to keep you comfortably warm and cozy during winter, reducing the cost of your energy bills.

 For the living area, sunscreen fabrics are an ideal option.
 Sunscreen roller blinds reduce heat and light while still maintaining the view.
 These are great for protecting your expensive furniture and floor coverings.
 If you require the sun protection of sunscreen roller blinds but also want extra privacy in the evenings, then dual roller blinds are the way to go.
 Dual roller blinds offer the utmost flexibility, giving you great visibility and shade control, as well as privacy.
 With these blinds, you can choose between creating a private environment with natural light or darkening the room.
 Dual roller blinds work well in any room in the house.